 The No-Build Alternative is similar to what was described in the 2019 Transit Technical Report.
-TriMet is already operating at 90% pre-pandemic service levels and expects ridership to rebound to 90% of pre-pandemic levels within the next five years despite the sharp drop in ridership from 2017 to 2020.
+In the Spring of 2023, TriMet is operating at 80 percent of pre-pandemic service levels and ridership has recovered to 60 percent of pre-pandemic levels (TriMet 2023a).
+Ridership is expected to increase as TriMet fully restores service guided by the Forward Together (TriMet 2023b) service concept over the next 3-6 years.
 Updates to the ODOT STIP, City of Portland TSP, and Metro RTP as described in Section 3.0 do not change impacts under the No-Build Alternative that were reported in the 2019 Transit Technical Report.
 No-Build Streetcar and Bus travel times results have been updated based on updated Vissim models (See Table 3 and Table 4).
-Vissim models for the 2045 No-Build Alternative and 2045 Revised Build Alternative models have been refined to provide a more comprehensive local street and bike network and reflect a greater increase in bicycle mode share within Central City as described in the City of Portland's Central City 2035 Comprehensive Plan.
+Vissim models for the 2045 No-Build Alternative and 2045 Revised Build Alternative models have been refined to provide a more comprehensive local street and bicycle network and reflect a greater increase in bicycle mode share within Central City as described in the City of Portland's Central City 2035 Comprehensive Plan.
 Therefore, No-Build Alternative travel times may differ from those included in the 2019 Transit Technical Report.